Moshiii/SE_on_DL_top_paper_digist/Papers_citing_deeptest.rst

    DeepConcolic is the first tool that implements a concolic testing technique for DNNs

-Adversarial Sample Detection for Deep Neural Network through Model Mutation Testing Jingyi  et al 2019 icse
+Adversarial Sample Detection for Deep Neural Network through Model Mutation Testing Wang  et al 2019 icse

-   In this work, we provide a complementary perspective and propose an approach for detecting adversarial samples at runtime.
-The idea is that, given an arbitrary input sample to a DNN, to decide at runtime whether it is likely to be an adversarial sample or not.
-If it is, we raise an alarm and report that the sample is ‘suspicious’ with certain confidence.
-Once detected, it can be rejected or checked depending on different applications.
+Wang et al. designed an approach for adverserial input detection and blocking at runtime

-Symbolic Execution for Attribution and Attack Synthesis in Neural Networks Divya et al.  2019 ICSE
+Symbolic Execution for Attribution and Attack Synthesis in Neural Networks Gopinath et al.  2019 ICSE

    DeepCheck implements techniques for lightweight symbolic analysis of DNNs and applies them in the context of image classification to address two challenging problems: 1) identification of important pixels (for attribution and adversarial generation);
    and 2) creation of adversarial attacks.